Queen Bees and Wannabes

-Latest Edition of the Book
+Latest edition

 Rosalind Wiseman wrote the third edition of Queen Bees and Wannabes in 2016 to update her growing audience and involve the shift in social dynamics of the changing years.
 Wiseman felt that after the original publication of her book, the content did not properly reflect the same criteria with the following years of the twenty-first century.
 Wiseman points out in an interview with CBS News, by Katie Couric, that a main reason for the need for a refresh is the introduction of social media and advancements in technology.
-Due to the lack of social media influence in 2002, when the original Queen Bees and Wannabes was published, the standards of Wiseman’s audience were drastically different.
+Due to the lack of social media influence in 2002, when the original Queen Bees and Wannabes was published, the standards of Wiseman's audience were drastically different.

-Reasons for the 3rd Edition
+Reasons for the 3rd edition

 In the 2009 interview with CBS News, Rosalind Wiseman speaks on her key concepts for updating her writing and what she will also add to her work.
 Even though the interview is several years before the publication of the latest edition, it allows readers to see the ongoing and evolving process Wiseman went through to articulate her decisions in revising the entire book.
 These revisions include introduction to social media, increase in online pressure, and change in parental roles due to technological dynamics.

+Social media

 Wiseman fears the implementation of social media platforms is causing the increase in intensity of childhood mistakes.
 Her concerns focus on the easy publication of media that children lack the cognitive ability to realize their true actions.
 Children will make mistakes in their younger years, but now all the world can see.
 Wiseman points out to Katie Couric, the interviewer, that privacy only exists in people's minds now that social media is involved.
 She uses this concept in the 3rd edition to stress and teach parents how to include their family and individual values within the modern world.

+Challenges of online pressure

 Along with social media comes the increase in pressure to post a certain way that matures girls faster.
-This was taught by Wiseman when she points out that she sees “mean girl” behavior at a younger age.
+This was taught by Wiseman when she points out that she sees "mean girl" behavior at a younger age.
 Wiseman focuses on the sexual pressure that lives within social media.
-She states that “the National Campaign to Prevent Teen and Unwanted Pregnancies-- and Cosmogirl teamed up for a survey.
-Twenty-two percent of teen girls and 11 percent of young girls between the ages of 13 and 16 have sent nude or semi-nude photos of themselves…And 71 percent of teen girls have sent or posted suggestive messages”.
-Rosalind Wiseman understands the importance of adding this topic in her newest edition, even though sensitive, to help parents and daughters realize that their “private” online exchanges are never truly what they seem.
+She states that "the National Campaign to Prevent Teen and Unwanted Pregnancies and CosmoGirl teamed up for a survey.
+Twenty-two percent of teen girls and eleven percent of young girls between the ages of 13 and 16 have sent nude or semi-nude photos of themselves…And 71 percent of teen girls have sent or posted suggestive messages".
+Rosalind Wiseman understands the importance of adding this topic in her newest edition, even though sensitive, to help parents and daughters realize that their "private" online exchanges are never truly what they seem.